 Sear the chicken: Heat up 1 tbsp olive oil in a large pot over medium-high heat.
 Add 12 oz skinless boneless chicken thigh, 1/8 tsp salt, and 1/4 tsp black pepper.
 Sear the chicken for 5 minutes or until golden-brown on both sides.
 Transfer to a plate and set aside.

-Sauté the vegetables: In the same pot, add the remaining 1 tbsp olive oil, diced 4 oz carrots, 4 oz onions, and minced 3 tbsp garlic.
+Sauté the vegetables: In the same pot, add the remaining 1 tbsp olive oil, diced 4 oz carrots, 4 oz onions, and 3 tbsp minced garlic.
 Cook over medium heat for 2 minutes or until the onions are slightly translucent.

 Sauté the seasonings: Add 1 tbsp red curry paste, 1 tbsp shallots, 1/2 tbsp lemongrass, 0.5 oz ginger, 0.5 oz galangal, 1/8 tsp ground white pepper, 1/8 tsp cumin powder, 1/2 tsp ground coriander seeds, and 2 tsp curry powder.
 Stir constantly for 1 minute or until fragrant.